aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/chart/_index.md

 ```

-Provides access to properties of the X axis of the chart.
+Provides access to properties of the primary X axis of the chart.

  **Examples:**